Step 4: Apply for a Study Permit

 You can only apply for a study permit after you have been admitted to Regent College, since your letter of acceptance from Regent College is required for your study permit application.
 As soon as you receive this letter, apply for a study permit.

 This process can take several months, even up to one year, and it is often the reason why students are delayed in beginning their studies.
 So get started early!

 Do not leave for Canada without your letter of introduction

 You must not leave for Canada until you have a letter of introduction from the Canadian embassy, consulate, or visa office where you applied for your study permit.
 If your application is approved, you will receive a letter of introduction confirming the approval.
 This letter is not your study permit but an additional document that you must show immigration officials at the point of entry when you arrive in Canada.
 You should not register for any courses on campus until you have received this document.
 Check to see if you also need a visa; if you do, you should apply for it at the same time as for your permit.
 If you need a visa, you will be issued one for no additional fee.

-Contact our Assistant Dean of Students and International Students Coordinator for any questions related to applying for your study permit.
+Contact our Assistant Dean of Students for any questions related to applying for your study permit.

 Working in Canada as an international student

 You are allowed to work in Canada while you are here on a study permit.
 But there are limitations.

 List your spouse and each child as an “accompanying dependent” on your study permit.